madhu221b/uva-dl2-team11/blogpost.md

 'Transformer' architectures are a type of graph neural network which ignore the original input graph in favour of a fully connected one.
 Doing so allows them to sidestep each of the issues that characterise LRI problems.
 Since pairwise interactions are modelled between all nodes, there is no danger of under-reaching.
 Additionally, this also means we aren't compelled to include as many message passing layers, preventing over-smoothing.
 Finally, since there is a direct path between any pair of nodes in a fully connected graph, no other node can serve as a bottleneck, preventing over-smoothing.
 We will sometimes refer to GNNs that aren't transformers as 'local' methods.

-The authors showed that transformer architectures,  outperformed other methods in 4 out of the 5 datasets.
+The authors showed that transformer architectures with Laplacian positional encodings outperformed all other methods in 4 out of the 5 datasets.
 While they interpreted this as evidence of LRI in the data, there are other plausible explanations.
 For example, it’s possible that the extra expressivity afforded by the transformers attention mechanism was responsible for the improved performance.

 Arguably, we should look for more direct evidence that improved performance was due to an ability to leverage long range information.